hunter-teacher-cert/unit_plan-ai-machine-learning-3rd-to-5th-grade/README.md

-# UNIT PLAN NAME
+# UNIT PLAN NAME Impacts of Artificial Intelligence and Machine Learning
-by Qianhui Vanessa Zou, Alana Robinson
+by Qianhui Vanessa Zou, Alana Robinson (#The Bots?? #Team Name)

 -----